Our Approach to Treatment Amidst COVID-19.

 Wide open spaces.

-On our expansive 25-acre campus we have a low ropes course, hiking trails, a labyrinth, fire pit, sweat lodge, and room to move.
+On our expansive 25-acre campus for women and we have hiking trails, a labyrinth, fire pit, garden, and room to move.
 We are using the tools at our disposal to keep clients engaged and connected throughout this time.

 Quality still matters.